 Who Should Choose GitHub Copilot

-GitHub Copilot is ideal for developers already in the GitHub ecosystem who want a reliable, battle-tested AI assistant.
-The Individual plan offers tremendous value at $10/month, while Business and Enterprise plans provide the security controls larger organizations need.
-If you prioritize broad IDE support and don’t require on-premises deployment, Copilot is the safe choice.
+GitHub Copilot is ideal for developers in the GitHub ecosystem who want a battle-tested AI assistant.
+The $10/month Individual plan offers strong value; Business and Enterprise add security controls larger organizations need.
+If broad IDE support matters and on-premises deployment is not required, Copilot is the safe default.

 Cursor: The AI-First Code Editor

-Cursor takes a different approach than other AI coding assistants.
-Rather than being a plugin for existing editors, Cursor is a standalone code editor built from the ground up around AI capabilities.
-It’s based on VS Code, so it inherits the familiar interface and extension ecosystem while adding powerful AI features.
+Cursor is a standalone, AI-first code editor built from the ground up around AI capabilities, rather than a plugin bolted onto an existing editor.
+Cursor is based on VS Code, so it inherits the familiar interface and extension ecosystem while adding powerful AI features such as codebase-wide indexing and multi-file edits.

 What Makes Cursor Stand Out

-Cursor’s killer feature is its deep codebase understanding.
-When you ask Cursor a question, it doesn’t just look at your current file — it indexes your entire project and can reference specific files, functions, or patterns across your codebase.
-This makes it exceptionally good at architectural questions and large-scale refactoring.
+Cursor’s defining feature is deep codebase understanding - it indexes the full project and can reference specific files, functions, or patterns across the codebase, which makes it strong on architectural questions and large-scale refactoring.

 Pricing and Plans